 There are plenty of companies who will take your money off you promising no end of fantastic results, just as long as you put your faith, and hard earned cash in them.

-I have no doubt that some of this works, and optimising your site is absolutely imperative.
+I have no doubt that a lot of this works, and optimising your site is absolutely imperative.

 A good web designer will make sure that your new website is fully optimised at the time they build it.
 They will ensure that key words and location type stuff is looked after, and may even monitor things for a short time to make sure that go it right in the first place.